 Olivia Gardner was a sixth grader in Northern California when her life began to unravel.
 It started when she suffered an epileptic seizure in front of her classmates.
 Immediately, the name-calling began.
 The hallway insults and ridicule — “freak,” “retard,” “weirdo” — escalated into cyber-bullying when a few particularly nasty students set up an “Olivia Haters” website.
 One student dragged …

 I’ve given lots of commencement addresses and, despite the silly hat, it’s a head-swelling experience to tell a captive crowd how they should live their lives.
 The problem is, speakers are to graduations what turkeys are to Thanksgiving, except people are much more interested in a turkey on a platter than a turkey behind a podium.
 What we need is …

-Sheryl Sandberg at UC Berkeley Steve Jobs at Stanford University: John F. Kennedy at American University: J.K.
+Steve Jobs at Stanford University: John F. Kennedy at American University: J.K.
 Rowling at Harvard University: Ellen DeGeneres at Tulane University: Conan O’Brien at Dartmouth College: Oprah at Spellman College: Denzel Washington University of Pennsylvania:

 This is graduation season.
 Many high-school and middle-school students will be moving on to the next stage of their lives.
 Some will be sad to say goodbye to their school, classmates and, maybe, even a teacher or two.
 Others can’t wait to leave it all behind.